Depression. The problem of the majority of today's world. Have you discovered all the facts? Learn them today.

 I have written about ancestral karma above.
 However, it also happens that you have the karma of orphancy and/or loneliness.
 As there are no other people who would stimulate you to take action, it is easy to stay in bed all day because no one will tell you to get up.

 Being alone causes your self-talk and thinking to become more negative because again - no one will react to your attitude.
 It is also easier to commit suicide then.
-And the feeling of loneliness caused by things such as becoming cut off from your family and friends can increase your risk of depression
+The feeling of loneliness caused by things such as becoming cut off from your family and friends can increase your risk of depression

 How Does Depression Manifest?

 Some define depression as mild, moderate or severe, depending on how well you cope with everyday life.
-Mild depression means mood swings and complaining but you are still doing fine, in the case of moderate depression, you need some counselling while severe depression needs taking medication and environmental help from the mental health community.
+Mild depression means mood swings and complaining but you are still doing fine, in the case of moderate depression, you need some counselling while severe depression needs medication and environmental help from the mental health community.

 Depression and Bereavement